-* In another episode Moominpapa makes a sculpture of his hat, however not a single person asked for their opinion about it saw it as a hat (Sniff and Hemulen saw it as a cake), making Moominpapa quite angry.
+* In another episode Moominpappa makes a sculpture of his hat, however not a single person asked for their opinion about it saw it as a hat (Sniff and Hemulen saw it as a cake), making Moominpappa quite angry.

 !!
 1969 Live-Action Series

 * In one episode, the Moomin family show the King the Moominvalley prison, and the prison is just one bizarre instance of [[InsaneTrollLogic Insane (Moomin)Troll Logic]] after one another:

 ** The cells are all equipped with shovels and crowbars, because there's no reason why being in jail should stop the poor criminals from practicing their chosen professions.

 ** It's explained that all the criminals are in jail only for as long as it takes them to dig themselves out -- "one has to work for one's freedom."
 Petty criminals are placed in cells with a soft earth floor that's easy to dig through.

 ** The jail is equipped with an ''electric chair''... which turns out to be a chair with an electric light attached, so that the police chief can sit in it and read his crime novels in the evening.

 ** In one cell, the Moomins' still is located.
 Since stills are illegal, it's kept in jail -- though in an open cell, because it can't run away anyway (and this way Moominpappa can make moonshine under the watchful eye of the police chief).